britcoin3/britcoin3.1/README.md

 - No Foundation

-- 1% Premine for Bounties, Competitions and Giveaways
+- 1% Premine for Bounties, Competitions and Giveaways (all spent now)

 - 110 Block confirmations to maturity (for mined blocks)